PaulSHahn2/emacssetup/GENERALENV.md

 What follows are instructions that I use to setup *emacs* in a GNU/Linux environment.
-These are *emacs* settings that have to be setup in your GNU/Linux shell and Windows environments, they are not installed or configured as part of this repository and don't contain *elisp* configuration code.
+These are *emacs* settings that have to be setup in your GNU/Linux shell and X-windows environments, they are not installed or configured as part of this repository and don't contain *elisp* configuration code.

 ## Default editor